-- 1. Agency of Transportation ("AOT"), employees in the classes listed below shall be eligible to receive a lump sum payment of one hundred ten dollars (\$110) per pay period, for each full pay period during which they are specifically designated, in writing, by the appropriate AOT appointing authority, to be the "Resident Engineer" on one or more construction project(s), and when they meet all of the following criteria: - (a) the employee is specifically assigned by the appointing authority to perform Resident Engineer duties, as outlined in the AOT Standard Specifications for Construction, Section 105.10, which requires that the Resident Engineer: have immediate charge of the engineering details of the construction project; and, be responsible for the administration and satisfactory completion of the project; and, have the authority to reject defective material and suspend any work that is being improperly performed and withhold payment until work has been corrected, and - (b) during the pay period, the employee is required to assume overall responsibility for the project(s) as outlined in AOT Standard Specifications for Construction, Section 105.10, above, and

-- (c) the employee is specifically assigned to perform such duties for at least a full pay period, and the majority of the employee's regularly scheduled work hours for that pay period are charged to projects for which the employee is designated as the Resident Engineer, and - (d) a majority of the duties are performed on the construction site(s) in the field while actual construction activities are being performed by the contractor. - 2.
-Employees shall be eligible to receive such lump sum payment(s) for up to fifteen (15) pay periods per calendar year.
-At his/her sole discretion, the Secretary of the Agency of Transportation may elect to extend these lump sum payments for more than fifteen (15) pay periods per calendar year. - 3.
-In the sole discretion of AOT, additional eligible class titles may be added to this list during the life of this Agreement, as necessary and appropriate to accommodate changes in class titles, establishment of new classes, or assignment of resident engineer duties to other existing classes.
+- 1. Agency of Transportation ("AOT"), employees shall be eligible to receive a payment of one dollar thirty-seven and one-half cents (\$1.375) per hour for eighty (80) hours per pay period, for each full pay period during which they are specifically designated, in writing, by the appropriate AOT appointing authority, to be the "Resident Engineer" on one (1) or more construction project(s), and when they meet all of the following criteria: - (a) the employee is specifically assigned by the appointing authority to perform Resident Engineer duties, as outlined in the AOT Standard Specifications for Construction, Section 105.10, which requires that the Resident Engineer: have immediate charge of the engineering details of the construction project; and, be responsible for the administration and satisfactory completion of the project; and, have the authority to reject defective material and suspend any work that is being improperly performed and withhold payment until work has been corrected, and - (b) during the pay period, the employee is required to assume overall responsibility for the project(s) as outlined in AOT Standard Specifications for Construction, Section 105.10, above, and - (c) the employee is specifically assigned to perform such duties for at least a full pay period, and the majority of the employee's regularly scheduled work hours for that pay period are charged to projects for which the employee is designated as the Resident Engineer, and - (d) a majority of the duties are performed on the construction site(s) in the field while actual construction activities are being performed by the contractor. - 2.
+Employees shall be eligible to receive such payment(s) for up to fifteen (15) pay periods per calendar year.
+At his/her sole discretion, the Secretary of the Agency of Transportation may elect to extend these payments for more than fifteen (15) pay periods per calendar year. - 3.
+In the sole discretion of AOT, additional eligible class titles may be added during the life of this Agreement, as necessary and appropriate to accommodate changes in class titles, establishment of new classes, or assignment of resident engineer duties to other existing classes.